arndom/soroban-js-frameworks-tutorial/docs/next-integration/integration.md

 ## Interacting with the contract

-To interacte with contract we need to have a wallet on the stellar network, there are a few options but for this we will be using
+To interact with our contract we need to have a wallet on the stellar network, there are a few options but for this we will be using
 [Freighter Wallet](https://www.freighter.app/).

 We will also be working on the test network as this is where the contract was deployed to.